Protected Bike Lane Tracker

 Last updated

-The NYC Streets Plan requires the City of New York to install at least 50 miles of protected bike lanes in 2023 and 250 miles in the five years from 2022 to 2026.
-The administration installed 20 of out of 30 required miles in 2022.
+The NYC Streets Plan requires the City of New York to install at least 50 miles of protected bike lanes in each year from 2023 to 2026 and a total of 250 miles in the five years from 2022 to 2026.
 Transportation Alternatives is tracking the Adams administration’s progress.

 out of 250 required miles by 2026 have been installed.